Master of Science in Aeronautical Engineering, 120 credits

 The programme is aimed at students with a Bachelor degree who would like to extend their knowledge in mechanical engineering and engineering science, into aeronautical engineering.
 Graduates are suitable for employment in industry, academic institutions and at major research/development laboratories.

-A graduate from Master of Science in Aeronautical Engineering
+A Master of Science in Aeronautical Engineering

 - has solid foundations in mathematics and engineering science